What is it?

 The Spytrack is designed for a variety of applications, like keeping tabs on children or any vulnerable loved ones.
 With that in mind the Nano has a panic button on the main fascia, although unlike some systems designed specifically for older people, the Nano’s panic button is possibly a little too discreet.

 Though, if you want to track a car, you’ll need to buy the optional magnetic case if you want to make it fully waterproof and stick it in the wheel arch.
 The case costs about £25.
 Or for a fiver less you could buy an official car hardwire kit.
-That’ll also prevent the battery running out.
+That’ll also prevent the battery from running out.

 However, the subscription is actually quite reasonably priced, ranging from £10 for a single month to £85 for a year.
 That enables all your data to be stored in Rewire’s cloud servers and ensures that all the Nano's movement data – worldwide – remains available and downloadable.